I know I shared this a few years ago in this community. However, I have a few people ask me how did go from an atheist to a believer in Christ.

 My questions were never answered, leaving me disappointed and empty.
 However, I still searched for them diligently, which usually led me in all the wrong directions and in the wrong places, bringing me more despair and misery, and also to my family.
 I reasoned that if a question can be thought of and asked, indeed it can be answered, so I kept looking.
 Then one day, I got fed up with life and all the unanswered questions.

 A few months before my 21st Birthday, in 1976, after a short time of planning, I took off with my friend Robyn to travel around Australia.
 I met Robyn at an Adult education class on clay sculpturing, it was an exciting time.
 We decided together to take time out and just leave all we knew to travel around Australia.
 It was the popular thing to do at the time, and thousands of young people from all around the world would arrive at Australia’s shores to begin their adventure to backpack around Australia.
 We thought we were lucky, because we were Australian, and we had a car, but little money, however, we could work our way around our sunburnt country.
 But we did not realise just how sunburnt Australia really was in 1976.

 We imagined that we were in one of super man’s grand adventures, we felt invincible.
 Our plan was to travel about 500 miles which would land us in the next state.
-We would then find temporary work to earn enough money to move onto the next destination on our itinerary.
-This sounded great and doable, however, what we did not know that there was a severe drought across Australia and whole towns were shutting down.
-Bush fires raged everywhere, taking with its flora and fauna, houses, business and livelihoods disappeared.
+We would then find temporary work to earn enough money to move on to the next destination on our itinerary.
+This sounded great and doable, however, what we did not know was that there was a severe drought across Australia and whole towns were shutting down.
+Bush fires raged everywhere, taking with its flora and fauna, houses, businesses and livelihoods disappeared.

 ‘WHAT, pray, this is unheard of, totally, unacceptable! ‘